-Mandatorily Redeemable Preferred Stock of Consolidated Subsidiary
+Mandatorily Redeemable Preferred Stock of Consolidated Subsidiary, Net

-We estimate the fair value of the mandatorily redeemable preferred stock of our consolidated subsidiary using a discounted cash flow model.
-We believe this is comparable to the model that an independent third party would use in the current market.
-Our model includes an assessment of our subsidiary's credit risk and the instrument's contractual dividend rate.
+We historically estimated the fair value of the mandatorily redeemable preferred stock of our consolidated subsidiary using a discounted cash flow model.
+We believe this is comparable to the model that an independent third party would have used in the then current market.
+Our model included an assessment of our subsidiary's credit risk and the instrument's contractual dividend rate.